- Consistent finishing on all brass case parts

 The size difference gives you the option to have your desired vibratory tumbler.

 The machine is hardy.
 It requires minimal maintenance, and it is straightforward to operate.

-It finishes parts en masse, meaning that you can save a lot of time and still get to finish many pieces in a single cycle without supervision.
+It finishes parts in mass, meaning that you can save a lot of time and still get to finish many pieces in a single cycle without supervision.

-Some industrial vibratory tumblers have separating funnels that aids in the separation of parts and polishing media.
+Some industrial vibratory tumblers have separating funnels that aid in the separation of parts and polishing media.

 Vibratory tumblers are incredible mass finishing machines.

 10. What are the advantages of polishing brass cases using a magnetic polishing machine?